johnno1962/injectionforxcode/README.md

 will connect to a server running inside Xcode during testing to receive commands to load bundles containing the code changes you make.

-Stop Press: Injection no longer has to convert your classes into categories so no changes are made to your source code in order for it to work.
+Stop Press: Injection has been refactored and no longer to convert your classes into categories so no changes are made to your source code in order for it to work.
 It works for OS X and iOS projects in the simulator and on the device (if you add an extra "run script" build phase as instructed.)
 The time taken to inject is the amount of time it takes to recompile the class modified.